aFelipeSP/pdfme/docs/index.rst

 * You can add rich text paragraphs (paragraphs with text in different sizes, fonts, colors and styles).

+* You can add images.

 * You can add tables and place whatever you want on their cells, span columns and rows, and change the fills and borders in the easiest way possible.

+* You can add group elements that contain paragraphs, images or tables, and guarantee that all of the children elements in the group element will be in the same page.

 * You can add content boxes, a multi-column element where you can add paragraphs, images, tables and even content boxes themselves.
 The elements